sfc-gh-mstora/ai_extract/README.md

 CREATE STAGE IF NOT EXISTS loan_docs_test;
 ```

 **Purpose**: Establishes the foundational database structure for the demo.
-[REPLACE string text with key/values/questions for extraction]
+Once Stage is created, upload sample .pdf's that will be used for demo.

 ```sql
 CREATE OR REPLACE TABLE pdf_extractor_db.pdf_processing.doc_extract AS